tiffanyposs/learningGulp/README.md

 ###Babel

-Babel will allow you to convert scripts so that they are readable for all browswers.
+Babel will allow you to convert scripts so that they are readable for all browsers.

 ```
 $ npm install --save-dev gulp-babel babel-preset-es2015